-Until the end of 2011 an independent valuation of the entire property portfolio was carried out on a semi-annual basis.
-In 2012 the Board of Directors resolved undertaking an independent valuation of the entire property portfolio on an annual basis only, while for the semi-annual accounts valuations are performed partially by external experts and partially internally by the Property Manager.
-At 31 December 2012 an independent valuation of the entire property portfolio was undertaken by Jones Lang LaSalle, acting as independent expert.
+An independent valuation of the entire property portfolio is carried out on an annual basis.
+For the interim accounts valuations are performed partially by external experts and partially internally by the Property Manager.
+At 31 December 2013 an independent valuation of the properties was undertaken by Jones Lang LaSalle for Polish and Romanian assets and FHB Ingatlan Zrt for Hungarian assets, acting as independent experts.